OMarchevska/airbus_ship_detection_challenge/README.md

      Learning rate / loss plot for fine-tuning:
      ![image](https://github.com/OMarchevska/airbus_ship_detection_challenge/assets/84033554/d9b14f6e-d7ca-434d-a45b-f8d01b62a2fb)

-9. Inference
+7. Inference
    - data preparation:
      Separate functions are created to read unlabeled data for inference process.
 Given there are images to test in the data/test_v2, test.py file generates masks for them and saves in the results directory.
+The is also Inference.ipynb file that essentially just helps visualize model predictions, notebook reads data from the data/test_v2 directory.

+8. Results:
+Despite having only 6M parameters model has dice score 0.83 on the validation set and 0.835 for the train set.
+Obviously, there is still room for the improvement, however given that model was trained on 224x224 images it is pretty good result.